 Contracting out does not relieve the Licensee of its responsibility to comply with its obligations under this licence.

-Charge and assignment
+Securities, assignment and changes to shareholdings

-Charge
+Security Interest

-The Licensee must not grant a charge over its interest in this licence without the prior written consent of ICRC.
+The Licensee must not grant a security interest in this licence without the prior written consent of the ICRC.

 Assignment

-The Licensee must not assign its interest under this Licence without the prior written consent of ICRC.
+The Licensee must not assign its interest under this Licence without the prior written consent of the ICRC.

 Assignment generally

-An application by a Licensee to ICRC for consent to an assignment must demonstrate, to the reasonable satisfaction of ICRC, that the proposed assignee is a respectable, responsible, and solvent Person who is capable of performing all obligations in this licence on the part of the Licensee.
+An application by a Licensee to the ICRC for consent to an assignment must demonstrate, to the reasonable satisfaction of the ICRC, that the proposed assignee is a respectable, responsible, and solvent Person who is capable of performing all obligations in this licence on the part of the Licensee.

-Changes in Licensee’s shareholdings
+Deemed assignment - changes in Licensee’s shareholdings

 A change in the shareholding in the Licensee, at any one time, resulting in the transfer of more than 50 percent of the shares in the Licensee to a third party will be deemed to be an assignment for the purposes of clause 11.2.
-ICRC’s consent to assignment in these circumstances will not be unreasonably withheld.
+The ICRC’s consent to assignment in these circumstances will not be unreasonably withheld.

 Changes in ownership

-Licensee must keep the ICRC informed of all relevant changes in the ownership of the Licensee.
+The Licensee must keep the ICRC informed of all substantial holding changes of the Licensee.

-Risk anagement
+Risk management

-ICRC may request information
+The ICRC may request information

-ICRC may, from time to time, request details of the Licensee’s risk management strategy.
+The ICRC may, from time to time, request details of the Licensee’s risk management strategy.

 Information that may be requested

-12.1The information requested by ICRC may include information about the Licensee’s levels of insurance cover for the protection of:
+Without limiting the generality of clause 12.1, the information requested by the ICRC may include information about the Licensee’s levels of insurance cover for the protection of:

 persons affected by the activities or operations of the Licensee (including customers, owners or occupiers of land and members of the general public) from injury or harm; and